vmmunoza/ScaffoldETH-MetisDemo/README.md

 # Using Scaffold-ETH 2 to deploy a dApp on Metis L2

-This tutorial will teach you how to deploy a simple contract on Metis and to spin up a front-end using Scaffold ETH2.
-You can use this repository to create a quick prototype when creating a dApp on Metis.
+Follow this tutorial to create a quick dApp prototype and to deploy on Metis.

 ## Requirements